-- 1. Relocate a building within the historic district only if the building is determined to be architecturally compatible with adjacent buildings according to the design guidelines for new construction and if the relocation will not damage or diminish the overall character of the historic district. - 2.
-Site a relocated building within the historic district in accordance with the guidelines for siting new construction.
-Submit a proposed site plan for the new site to the Commission showing all site changes, including landscaping, driveways, parking areas and site lighting. - 3.
-Prior to the relocation, record the historic structure on its original site through photographs and/or other documentation that records the original setting. - 4.
-Prior to the relocation, work with contractors experienced in successfully moving historic structures to determine the structural stability of the building and to minimize any damage to the building before, during and after the move.
+1. Relocate a building within the historic district only if the building is determined to be architecturally compatible with adjacent buildings according to the design guidelines for new construction and if the relocation will not damage or diminish the overall character of the historic district.

+2. Site a relocated building within the historic district in accordance with the guidelines for siting new construction.
+Submit a proposed site plan for the new site to the Commission showing all site changes, including landscaping, driveways, parking areas and site lighting.

+3. Prior to the relocation, record the historic structure on its original site through photographs and/or other documentation that records the original setting.

+4. Prior to the relocation, work with contractors experienced in successfully moving historic structures to determine the structural stability of the building and to minimize any damage to the building before, during and after the move.

+5. Select a route for the relocation that does not endanger significant features of the original site, the route through the historic district or the new site.